Snuffle mats are invaluable for senior, blind, arthritic and anxious dogs. Here are a few ways to get the most out of using them.

 Dog beds Elderly dogs sleep a lot so providing a soft bed which offers protection and support for their joints is crucial.
 Some dogs love to stretch out and others curl up in a ball, so bear this in mind when choosing a bed.
 If you have the hard plastic beds make sure they are big enough so that the dog isn`t forced into an unnatural shape and that they have enough room to stretch out when needed, this is particularly important for neck and limb comfort.
 I find that senior dogs cope better with a raised bed, as this aids in getting up from a prone position.
 Not so high they have to jump down from it but raised enough to assist in getting on and off with ease.
 There are many new orthopaedic style dog beds that are really supportive and much more suitable than many blankets which end up entangled around the dogs legs and offer no support to the body.

-Exercise Requirements will start to change and this can become tricky in a multiple dog household if you have an oldie that still thinks they can keep up with the younger dogs and as much as they enjoy themselves at the time the following days can see them really struggle because they have overdone it.
+Exercise Requirements will start to change and this can become tricky in a multiple-dog household if you have an oldie that still thinks they can keep up with the younger dogs and as much as they enjoy themselves at the time the following days can see them really struggle because they have overdone it.
 There will come a time when the older dog needs to be walked separately so they get the benefit of exercise that is appropriate for them at their level of mobility.

-Inappropriate exercise such as repeated ball throwing or vigorous tug of war games will have to become a thing of the past as they will undoubtedly undo any of the good work put in place with a holistic healthcare plan.
+Inappropriate exercise such as repeated ball throwing or vigorous tug-of-war games will have to become a thing of the past as they will undoubtedly undo any of the good work put in place with a holistic healthcare plan.

-If you have very elderly or frail dogs then all they need is a mooch round the garden or a very gentle short stroll, leaving them to dictate the pace.
+If you have very elderly or frail dogs then all they need is a mooch around the garden or a very gentle short stroll, leaving them to dictate the pace.
 One of a dog’s greatest joys is sniffing and following a scent, so to prevent them from doing this is taking away one of their basic needs.
 It is so upsetting to see people dragging their elderly dogs behind them on a lead, it causes the dog stress and puts tremendous strain on their joints and muscles as they try and keep up with the handler.

-Many dogs lose their confidence and feel vulnerable as they become frail or eyesight and hearing fails, often becoming vocal or reactive, maybe for the first time in their life.
+Many dogs lose their confidence and feel vulnerable as they become frail or their eyesight and hearing fails, often becoming vocal or reactive, maybe for the first time in their life.
 See this as a sign that they are not coping well with the environment they are being exercised in and only allow familiar, calm dogs to interact with them or take the dog somewhere very quiet where they feel safe.

 Complementary therapies are really helpful for the older dog and help keep them mobile.
 Massage and gentle body work is excellent and can pick up muscle weakness, compensatory movement, stiff joints and tight shortened muscles which when all the information is put together helps form a picture of how your dog is using their body and why that may be so.
 Ask your therapist for some homework you can do in between treatments.
 Heat pads are a good idea for very cold weather or use a soft fleece dog coat for additional warmth.
 Acupuncture is a fantastic treatment for the elderly dog and helps in managing arthritic conditions in particular.
 The fine needles are applied in very precise areas of the body to stimulate the release of endorphins which are the body’s own form of pain relief.

 Although there is no cure for cognitive decline providing the dog with stimulating mind games such as hunting for treats and toys in the garden or using food puzzles and snuffle mats can help keep their minds active.
-The inclusion of antioxidants and omega 3 fatty acids in the diet will also help in some way to slow the decline down if the initial symptoms are spotted early.
+The inclusion of antioxidants and omega-3 fatty acids in the diet will also help in some way to slow the decline down if the initial symptoms are spotted early.

 Listed below are supplements that are targeted to support the needs of the aging dog and are all available on the Hedgerow Hounds shop.